Skip to content

 1. Finally, restart the application to take effect.

-After the SDK initialization is completed, use FTReactNativeRUM.appendGlobalContext(globalContext), FTReactNativeRUM.appendRUMGlobalContext(globalContext), FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags, the settings will take effect immediately.
-Subsequently, RUM or Log data reported later will automatically add tag data.
-This usage is suitable for scenarios where data acquisition is delayed, for example, tag data needs to be obtained through network requests.
+After the SDK initialization is complete, use FTReactNativeRUM.appendGlobalContext(globalContext), FTReactNativeRUM.appendRUMGlobalContext(globalContext), FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags.
+After setting, it takes effect immediately.
+Subsequently, RUM or Log data reported later will automatically include the tag data.
+This usage is suitable for scenarios where data is obtained with delay, such as when tag data needs to be obtained through network requests.

 //SDK initialization pseudo code, get